What parents need to know

 MIXBIT exemplifies the social aspect of social video by letting teens piece together original video clips with those from other MixBit users to create longer, collaborative projects.
 The app shines in three ways: First, with its ability to handle longer video clips of up to 16 seconds.
 Second, by letting teens stitch together up to an hour's worth of clips.
 And last, through its collaborative, mashup approach to creating and sharing social video.
 Teens can create MixBit projects in-app without a web-based MixBit account, but they'll encounter the true powers (and possible pitfalls) of the app if they create one.
 Similarly, it's only from a web-based MixBit account that teens can add borrowed clips to their own MixBit creations.
 There are no social commuity features in the app, so teens can't like, follow, or even comment on videos.
 There aren't even usernames associated with videos, just titles and hashtag keywords.

-The app's lack of video filters may hinder creative potential, and the absence of in-app video transitions does make for choppy, sometimes dizzying cuts.
+The app's themes allow users to spice up projects with various professional-looking treatments.
+In-app video transitions can make for choppy, sometimes dizzying cuts.
 Still, MixBit is uniquely great for creating long video projects, and the option to use other people's clips opens up worlds of possibilities for individual and collaborative expression.

 Families can talk about...